vinishgarg/snapscreen/README.md

-# Clipshare
+# Snapscreen website

-This is a website for the product Clipshare by Snapscreen.
+This is a website for Snapscreen Inc.
 You are in the development branch.
 Master is used for GitHub Pages.
 Here you find the deployed version: https://zeitvertrieb.github.io/clipshare/

 ## What's inside?

-This project uses [react-bootstrap](https://react-bootstrap.github.io/) and is build with [Gatsby JS](https://www.gatsbyjs.org/).
+This project is build with [Gatsby JS](https://www.gatsbyjs.org/).

 A quick look at the top-level files and directories you'll see in this project.
     .